dask/dask/docs/source/scheduling-state.rst

    in three failures (or some other fixed constant) then we mark the task as ``erred``.

+* **retries:** ``{key: int}``

+   Number of times a task is automatically retried in case of failure.
+   If present, this is decremented each time a task's execution failed, until it reaches 0.

 * **nbytes:** ``{key: int}``:

    The number of bytes, as determined by ``sizeof``, of the result of each